focus-editor/focus/LOG.md

     - Need to refactor the input system first
 - Ctrl + Home/End to jump to beginning/end of the file
 - Alt + PgUp/PgDown to scroll viewport by page
+- Save font size in the current project config when changed

 - Save editor state on editor operations:
     - Alt + minus to open previous state